-- When cooked, run the beets under cold water and gently rub off the skins.
+- When cooked, drain the water and run the beets under cold water and gently rub off the skins.

-- Blend or mash the beetroots until slightly smooth but still some ‘chunks’ remaining.
+- In a large bowl, blend the beetroots until slightly smooth but still some ‘chunks’ remaining.

 - In a separate bowl, whisk together the eggs, sugar and oil.

 - Slowly add the cooked beet puree , the melted chocolate and vanilla, into the egg mixture.

 - Sift the cocoa and add this, the almond meal, baking powder and salt to the beet batter.